Last revision: April 2th 2019.

 5. Information security

 Injurymap is committed to protecting the security of your personal data.
 We use technical and organizational measures designed to protect your information from unauthorized access, theft, and loss.
+We use encryption (HTTPS/TLS) to protect data transmitted to and from our site and app.
 We also recommend that you take additional measures to protect yourself and your information, such as installing antivirus software, closing browsers after use, keeping your login information and passwords secret, and making sure you regularly update software and apps you have downloaded to ensure that you have activated the latest security features on your devices.

 6. Storing data